Are you growing marijuana indoors?

 The biggest problem associated with high humidity is bud mold or rot.
 Obviously, this only occurs during flowering, when buds grow.

 Bud rot is the primary reason you want to keep humidity low during flowering.
 In addition to low humidity, you need good ventilation to ensure the buds do not accumulate moisture.
+Using the right size smart pots helps avoid this issue.

 Another potential problem is a fungal disease called White Powdery Mildew.
 This can grow on plants of any age, which means they are especially susceptible in the earlier growth stages, when humidity is higher.